jason122490/AIdea-2022-fall/README.md

 ```
 model/Ensemble_XGBoost.ipynb
 ```
-output for private and public's prediction will be save as:
+private and public's prediction will be save as:
 ```
 model/test.csv
 ```